quii/learn-go-with-tests/roman-numerals.md

 ## Write the test first

-We can use subtests to group our tests nice
+We can use subtests to nicely group our tests

 ```go
 func TestRomanNumerals(t *testing.T) {